-People have been using natural hair oils this for years, so this is nothing new.
+People have been using natural hair oils for years, so this is nothing new.
 We’re giving you the lowdown on how they really work so you know how to use them in your hair care routine.
 Read on to discover what natural hair oils are and how they work on your hair.

 Natural Oils for Hair: What They Are and How to Use Them